Stay Well Solihull

 Many common winter ailments such as coughs, colds, sore throat, tummy ache and sprains can be treated at home.
 Pharmacists can also offer advice and treatment for a number of minor illnesses and injuries.

 If your condition is more serious, you can make an appointment to see your GP or if you need to be seen right away, you can visit a walk-in or urgent care centre.

 If you have a life-threatening condition, serious accident or need emergency treatment, you should go to A&E or call 999.

 If you are need help urgently, but are unsure where to go – you should call 111.

 Keep an eye on elderly and vulnerable neighbours

 Winter can be a particularly lonely time for elderly and vulnerable people.
 Darker, longer nights and bad weather conditions can prevent people from getting out and about and can lead to isolation.
 Keeping an eye on, and visiting, elderly and vulnerable family, friends and neighbours can help to keep them well.

 Pharmacists are experts in many aspects of healthcare and can offer advice on a wide range of long-term conditions and common illnesses such as coughs, colds and stomach upsets.
 You don’t need an appointment and many have private consultation areas, so they are a good first port of call.
 Find your local pharmacy here.

-View the pharmacy opening times during August bank holiday 2017 (Birmingham and Solihull area) here.
+View the pharmacy opening times during Christmas/New Year 2017/18 (Birmingham and Solihull area) here.

 If you need medical advice fast, but it’s not an emergency – call NHS 111.